 We evaluate applicants for admission based on the entire application package.
 Our goal is to identify and offer admission to those individuals with potential for success in graduate school and beyond.
 To this end, we carefully examine each applicant's academic achievement and research experiences.

 The evaluation necessarily begins with numerical qualifications such as undergraduate and master’s GPAs, and TOEFL score for foreign students.
 No minimum score is required, but entering classes typically have an average GPA of 3.5 (ranging from 3.0 to 4.0).
 The admissions committee also looks closely for success in previous coursework.

 We place great emphasis on quality research experience, strong letters of support from research and/or academic mentors and colleagues and a personal statement that indicates an appreciation of the research enterprise and a dedication to graduate training.
 Successful applicants are able to communicate a clear understanding of their own research experiences both in writing (personal statement included with application) and orally (during interviews).

-Admission offers will come on a rolling basis throughout February and March.
-All applicants will be notified by March 15.
 After enrollment, you will be required to mail one official copy of each transcript to The Graduate School Admission Office.
 All transcripts should be sent in sealed, unopened envelopes, directly from the issuing institution.